FAQs

 Both.
 SageGlass is designed as a fully automated system, optimizing daylight while controlling glare and heat.
 However, we're managing comfort, which is always subjective.
 For this reason, occupants are always given the ability to override the automation through some combination of a wall touch panel, our mobile app, or integration into a building management system (BMS).
 How manual control is integrated is customized to each project based on our customers' preferences.

-How does the glass change its tint?
+How does electrochromic glass change its tint?

 While SageGlass Maestro tells the glass when to tint and by how much, the "secret sauce" of how it tints is just as important.
 We coat SageGlass panes with five layers of ceramic materials for a total thickness of less than 1/50th that of a human hair.
 When voltage is applied across the coatings, ions travel from one layer to another layer, prompting a reversible solid-state change that causes the coating to tint and absorb light.
 In other words, the glass gets darker.
 Reversing the polarity of the applied voltage causes the ions to migrate back to their original layer, untinting the glass.